apigee-labs/apigee-analytics-collector/README.md

 Yes.
 NPM 2.x or greater and Node.js 4.x.

 **What if I don't want to use this script to send this data?
 How can I disable it?
 Will it affect other systems?**
 You are not obligated to use this tool.
-You could use the management APIs directly, generate the usage report by yourself and invoke Apigee Forwarder API in the cloud to transmit the data yourself.
+You could use the management APIs directly, generate the usage report by yourself and invoke Apigee Collector API in the cloud to transmit the data yourself.
 This tool is built to ease that effort.
 If you still wish do it yourself, please check the README section on the Github for details.

 **Is data transmission going to be contractually required?
 If so, how am I supposed to set this up in my air gapped environment.**
 Yes.
 You are required to report the usage information.
 But you are not obligated to use this tool.
 If you like to use this tool, but have specific requirements, questions or concerns we will be happy to schedule a call to discuss them.